tomisworking/webapp/README.md

 # Forum Application

-A complete discussion forum web application built with Django REST Framework and React.
+A complete discussion forum web application built with Django REST Framework and React